 Word of Wisdom

-There is a religious code of health and temperance with strong disciplinary and identity value.
+There is a religious health and temperance code with strong disciplinary and identity value.

-What it is: The Word of Wisdom is a set of instructions about health, temperance, and substances to avoid.
+What it is: The Word of Wisdom is a set of instructions on health, temperance, and substances to avoid.

-How the tradition understands it: In contemporary practice, it includes abstinence from alcohol, tobacco, coffee, and traditional tea, along with strong encouragement of disciplined and healthy living.
-Obedience to the code has also become important for full participation in temple life.
+How the tradition understands it: In contemporary practice it includes abstention from alcohol, tobacco, coffee, and traditional tea, along with strong encouragement of a disciplined and healthy life.
+Observance of the code has also become important for full participation in temple life.

-Textual or traditional basis: Doctrine and Covenants 89 is the central reference.
+Textual basis or tradition: Doctrine and Covenants 89 is the central reference.

-Historical context: The text arose in the nineteenth century, but its stricter disciplinary application was consolidated progressively.
+Historical context: The text emerged in the nineteenth century, but its stricter disciplinary application was consolidated progressively.

-Common objections: Critics question selective application, historicity of the disciplinary development, and the relation between health counsel and ritual worthiness.
+Common objections: Critics question the selectivity of its application, the historicity of its disciplinary development, and the relation between health counsel and ritual worthiness.

-Internal variations: The basic institutional norm is stable, but daily lived practice and interpretation of details may vary.
+Internal variations: The basic institutional norm is stable, but daily experience and interpretations of details can vary.

 Supportive